EASS-HIT-PART-A-2022-CLASS-II/NBA_Statistics/README.md

   ## Features ##
   Using the website ,you be able to get information about statistics in the NBA

-🏀 get state about team
+🏀 get state about team and icons

 🏀 get state about player